BloomTech-Labs/Job-Funnel-fe/README.md

 #### Styled-Components

-- While we mainly used less, styled-components allowed us to create functional styling, such as a page loader, quite easily within the component.
+- While we mainly used less, styled-components allowed us to create functional styling, such as a page loader, quite easily within its respective components.

 #### React Router